-It is no secret that the COVID-19 pandemic has forced many of us to change the way that we live and work.
+It is no secret that the COVID-19 pandemic has forced many of us to change how we live and work.
 For some of us, this means working or studying from home.
 Although this can be a challenging transition, there are ways to make it work for you.

-With today’s advancement in technology, it is now possible to seamlessly access fast internet connections, chat software, video conferences, email, phone calls, and other programs that ease online schooling.
+With today’s technological advancement, it is possible to seamlessly access fast internet connections, chat software, video conferences, email, phone calls, and other programs that ease online schooling.
 Most schools today provide remote options, which give students access to the same in-class and homework assignments as the students in their classroom.
-Thanks to this, online learning has been proved to eradicate illiteracy.
+Thanks to this, online learning has been proven to eradicate illiteracy.

-With nursing courses, being able to access your learning materials from home gives you the freedom to schedule your time more effectively.
-If you are looking for flexible courses that will help you advance in your nursing certification, the Wilkes DNP online program offers convenience and flexibility that works well with today’s busy lifestyle.
+With nursing courses, accessing your learning materials from home gives you the freedom to schedule your time more effectively.
+Suppose you are looking for flexible classes that will help you advance your nursing certification.
+In that case, the Wilkes DNP online program offers convenience and flexibility that works well with today’s busy lifestyle.

 Here are a few reasons why studying at home will help you be more productive with your energy and time.

 Fewer distractions could mean better concentration.
 Most people can stay focused in their home study environment but struggle to fully ‘zone in’ on campus.
 While you may have family members around, the noise should never reach the same levels as when other students surround you.